F0RE1GNERS/eoj-learning-path/readme.md

 ### Quantitative Study

-Our best model has reached xxx and xxx on cross validation.
+Our best model has reached 0.1983 MRR score on cross validation.

+The API call speed is about 10 ms per call, which is enough for 100 QPS theoretically.

 ### Qualitative Study